-Decoding Rett syndrome: New pieces to the puzzleJune 17th, 2013 in Genetics /
+Decoding Rett syndrome: New pieces to the puzzleJune 17, 2013 by John Hewitt in Medicine & Health / Genetics

 (Medical Xpress)—Rett Syndrome is a neurological disorder that affects about 1 in 10,000 girls.
 Back in 1992, University of Edinburgh researcher Adrian Bird discovered that the protein, MeCP2, plays a major role in the disease.
 The story of MeCP2 is in many ways a microcosm of human genetics.
 It has become the showcase gene for many complex epi-genetic phenomena including X-linked inactivation, DNA methylation, and genomic imprinting.
 These gender-specific bargaining chips provide compatibility in an evolutionary system where sex-chromosome provisioning is inherently assymetric.
 In two new papers, one in Nature and the the other in Nature Neuroscience, Bird and collaborator Michael Greenberg, show how mutations found in Rett Syndrome affect the interaction of MeCP2 with a key regulatory protein known as NCoR.